Resources and Presentations

 As I consult and speak with teachers, principals, and board members from around the U.S., a malaise is evident and blaming other parties is the norm.
 No one relishes the prospect of being the focus, nor the judge, of an evaluation.
 There are plenty of models and guides that are available, but they typically are subjective, even when attempting to quantify a particular attribute.
 Herein lies a solution, research-based and nurturing to school communities.

-Involvement of parents gives us the most critical key since the 1966 Coleman Report told us that of all the “differences” analyzed, it was not so much the difference in schools, administrators, or teachers, but rather the “differences in families” that transfer the importance of education, habits, and disciplines which influence students’ academic achievement (Wherry, 2007).
+Involvement of parents gives us the most critical key since the 1966 Coleman Report told us that of all the “differences” analyzed, it was not so much the difference in schools, administrators, or teachers but rather the “differences in families” that transfer the importance of education, habits, and disciplines which influence students’ academic achievement (Wherry, 2007).
 Studies since that time have long confirmed this.
-Parents are busier today than ever, and many fail to recognize the vital role they play and strategies they can employ to bolster the efforts of their students’ schools.
-There are many ways that a PTO can make a positive impact for your school, but first connections need to be established.
+Parents are busier today than ever, and many fail to recognize the vital role they play and the strategies they can employ to bolster the efforts of their students’ schools.
+There are many ways a PTO can positively impact your school, but first, connections need to be established.